ordina-jworks/ordina-jworks.github.io/_posts/2016-05-12-JS-Conf-Budapest-day-1.md

 > "How can we incorporate cats in technology?"

-Eventually, she decided to create a feeder bot for her cats and immediatly thought of Open Sourcing "the thing".
+Eventually, she decided to create a feeder bot for her cats and immediately thought of open sourcing "the thing".
 The talk was mainly a tour of what she's learned and encountered along the way.

 **Trying new things is scary**